ProjectChimeraGH/universal-audio-servo-validation/README.md

 Real-time audio systems face a fundamental trade-off between latency and stability.
 Small buffers offer low latency but are highly susceptible to jitter and buffer underruns/overruns (xruns), resulting in audible glitches.
 Large buffers provide stability but introduce unacceptable latency for interactive applications.

 **Methodology:**
-This servo actively and intelligently modulates the audio stream to maintain a target latency with extreme precision, eliminating the need for oversized, high-latency buffers.
+This servo actively and intelligently via mathmatical percision modulates the audio stream to maintain a target latency with extreme precision, eliminating the need for oversized, high-latency buffers.
 The attached data represents a continuous 5-minute performance test of the system under load.

 **Key Results:**
 * **Jitter Reduction:** 99.2% improvement over baseline.